L to R: Pat Carr, Book by Sarah Shepley, Jessica Wilson Cardenas, Ione

 WHAT WE DO:

-On the first weekends of May and November we offer weekend retreats in Saratoga Springs, NY.
-WWAM Weekend Retreats are life-changing, joyful and motivational events.
+We sponsor dynamic day long intensives on the west coast known as California Fabulation.
+On the first weekends of May and November we offer Weekend Retreats in Saratoga Springs, NY.
+Our intensives and weekend retreats are life-affirming, joyful, inspirational and motivational events.
 Our professional teaching staff welcomes women artists and writers at all skill levels.
-Each retreat features:

-Small classes help us maintain an atmosphere of inspiration and intimacy.
-Our retreats also provide space for writers and artists to sell their books, artwork, crafts and other items.
-WWAM Retreats create a priceless environment for women to share spirit, make connections, enjoy camaraderie, and receive personal attention as well as professional guidance.
+We maintain an atmosphere of inspiration and intimacy.
+Our conferences and retreats also provide spacd for writers and artists to sell books, artwork, crafts and other items.
+WWAM creates a priceless environment for women to share spirit, make connections, enjoy camaraderie, and receive personal attention as well as professional guidance.

-WWAM also offers writers and artists opportunities to engage in public readings and exhibits.
-Their works have been shared at various venues including the Saratoga Springs Public Library, Beekman Street Studio, the Niche Gallery, Northshire Bookstore and Skidmore College.
-We recently ventured west to present readings in collaboration with Lit Crawl LA, the Hedgebrook Alumni Council, Urban Possibilities and Mount Saint Mary's University.
+WWAM provides opportunities for writers and artists to engage in public readings and exhibits.
+Their work has been shared at various venues including the Saratoga Springs Public Library, Beekman Street Studio, the Niche Gallery, Northshire Bookstore and Skidmore College.
+On the west coast we presented readings in collaboration with Lit Crawl LA, the Hedgebrook Alumni Council, Urban Possibilities and Mount Saint Mary's University.